Oqwy/Oqwy/README.md

 - 👋 Hi, I’m @Oqwy
-- 👀 I’m interested in scaling Data Science/Machine Learning/Artificial Intelligence projects/products to global infrastructural capacity
+- 👀 I’m interested in scaling Data Science/Machine Learning/Artificial Intelligence products/projects to global infrastructural capacities
-- 🌱 I’m currently learning Data Structures & Algorithms, and Systems Engineering
+- 🌱 I’m currently learning Data Structures & Algorithms, and building awesome products that are making all the difference
-- 💞️ I’m looking to collaborate on ML/AI projects that are making an impact in the world...could be open source projects or private projects
+- 💞️ I’m looking to work on ML/AI products/projects that are making impacts in the world...could be open source/private products/projects
-- 📫 How to reach me onyezenwa@gmail.com
+- 📫 How to reach me prince.onyeabor@gmail.com

 <!---
 Oqwy/Oqwy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.